staedlern/highdim_stats/_exercises_and_solutions.md

 <img src="ridge_map.jpg" width="100%" style="display: block; margin: auto;" />

-# 8 Riboflavin data and elasticnet mixing parameter
+# 9 Riboflavin data and elasticnet mixing parameter

-1. Load the `hdi` package and read the riboflavin data set (`?riboflavin`).
+1. Load the `hdi` package and load the riboflavin data set `riboflavin.rds`.
+More information on the data can be obtained using `?riboflavin`.
 2. Run the Lasso and generate the trace plot.
 3. Run the Elastic net with mixing parameters $\alpha=0.25, 0.5, 0.75$
     and $1$ and compare the cross-validation curves.
 Hint: use the